aawhip/model-metadata/MWT_HydrodynamicModelingMetadataWIP.md

 9. Calibrated and verification performed: In progress
 10. Purpose: For research and pairing with monitoring field data from 2016-2019.
 Intended for investigation of restoration impacts and developing predictive tools for zooplankton abundance in Delta floodplain restoration sites.
 11. Date of model completion: Model development in progress
 12. Date and resolution of underlying elevation data: Primary elevation data from 2007 LiDAR from the California Department of Water Resources Central Valley Floodplain Evaluation and Delineation (CVFED) project.
 Data was also used from USGS, EBMUD, and CWS.
-A complete map of data sources and dates will be added shortly
+A complete map of data sources and dates will be added shortly.
 13. Availability to public or third party entities: Please contact Lily Tomkovic (latomkovic@ucdavis.edu).

 MCCORMACK-WILLIAMSON TRACT PROJECT PLANNING HYDRODYNAMIC MODELING – CBEC